fostroll/corpuscula/doc/README_CDICT.md

 cdict.predict_lemma(wform, tag, isfirst=False, cnt_thresh=None)
 ```
 Returns a tuple of a lemma and a relevance coef.
 If the word form **wform**
-has a trusted lemma, then returns it with a relevance coef equals to 1.
+has a *trusted* lemma, then returns it with a relevance coef equals to 1.
 Elsewise, we choose the most common lemma for **wform** and *UPOS* **tag**
-calculate some empirical value as a relevance coef.
+and calculate some empirical value as a relevance coef.

 If the **wform** is not known, we try to construct the lemma based on words
 from the training corpus dictionary that have similar endings.
 We set